 If it proves impossible to improve a customer's financial situation by forbearance measures, the Group will consider whether to subject the customer's assets to a forced sale or whether the assets could be realised later at higher net proceeds.

-In 2022 corona crises did not impact to customers remarkably and the number of concessions has been on the same level as before the corona crices.
+In 2023 the number of concessions has been on the normal level.

 Market risk